ipatillon-expertime-com/customvariables/README.md

 1) Launch ./get_variables.sh -e [--environment] prd|uat|dev|int

-this copy the sample.tf.source into main.tf in the global folder and changes variables values
+this copy the sample.tf.source into main.tf in the global folder and changes variables values with the resources.csv in the $ENV folder

 2) terraform init
 3) terraform plan